Chapter 17.39

 17.39.020 Applicability.

 A. Neighborhood Compatibility.
 The purpose of the neighborhood compatibility design standards is to minimize impacts to established neighborhoods and their distinctive characteristics by requiring new multifamily development projects to include features most relevant to the Cotati community.
 Design characteristics that differentiate one neighborhood from another add variety to a city.
-It can be handled through the public realm (city-initiated enhancements) and further emphasized from building to building or development to development.
-These differentiated neighborhoods create a sense of ownership and when done well create a visual diversity that make cities and towns interesting.
+Such differentiation can be handled through the public realm (city-initiated enhancements) and further emphasized from building to building or development to development.
+Distinct neighborhoods create a sense of ownership and a visual diversity that makes cities and towns interesting and more livable.

-1. Multifamily projects fronting on an existing or proposed public street shall orient the buildings to the street with individual entries, porches, and landscaping facing the street.
+1. Multifamily projects fronting on an existing or proposed public street shall orient the buildings to the street with individual entries, porches and/or stoops, windows, and landscaping facing the street.
 Street-facing parking lots, parking spaces, carports, and garages are not allowed.

-2. A third story (or more) portion of the multifamily building shall be set back a minimum of thirty feet from any property line adjacent to properties developed with single-family residences.
+3. A third story (or higher) portion of any multifamily building shall be set back a minimum of thirty feet from any property line adjacent to properties in the NL or NM zoning districts that are developed with single-family residences.

 B. Building Design.
-The intent of these building design standards is to enhance the quality and character of neighborhoods with new multifamily developments that include design features of traditional craftsman style homes.
+The intent of these building design standards is to enhance the quality and character of neighborhoods with new multifamily developments that include design features of traditional residential architectural styles.

-1. Buildings shall include traditional design features of craftsman style homes consisting of:
+1. Buildings shall include design features of traditional residential architectural styles, consisting of:

 b.
 Rooflines shall extend past the wall of the building with a minimum eave width of eighteen inches and shall include exposed roof beams and/or rafters.